FAQ

 Does KernelSU support my device?

-Next, install the KernelSU manager on your device and open it.
-If it shows Unsupported, then your device cannot be supported immediately.
-However, you can build kernel source and integrate KernelSU to make it work, or use Unofficially supported devices.
+If the app shows Unsupported, it means your device isn't officially supported at present.
+However, you can build kernel source code and integrate KernelSU to make it work, or use Unofficially supported devices.

 Does KernelSU support modules?